 On the surface, $30 million seems modest compared to Ellison's other South Florida purchases.
 But look at what he actually acquired: roughly 600 acres of land immediately adjacent to Wellington, one of South Florida's wealthiest equestrian communities where estates routinely sell for $10 to $50 million.

 The campground had long been known as a one-of-a-kind overnight experience next to Lion Country Safari, popular with RV travelers and snowbirds seeking a warm-weather getaway.
-Lion Country Safari itself will continue operations unchanged, according to park spokesperson Haley McCann.
 You can learn more about the park at Lion Country Safari's official website.

 What happened when Ellison bought in Manalapan?